 [CPR-004] For a roaming UE activating a service/application requiring a network slice not offered by the serving network but available in the area from other network(s), the HPLMN shall be able to provide the UE with prioritization information of the VPLMNs with which the UE may register for the network slice.

-[CPR-005] In case a third party has requested provision of a network slice using specific radio resources for the network slice, the 5G system shall be able to generate charging information regarding the used radio resources e.g. used frequency bands.
+[CPR-005] The 5G system shall be able to generate charging information regarding the used radio resources e.g. used frequency bands.